-The ability for activities to access and use natural and physical resources provides for the social and cultural well-being of people and communities including by supporting employment, livability, recreation, resilience, food security and investment into communities.
+The ability for activities to access, use and develop natural and physical resources provides for the social and cultural well-being, and the health and safety, of people and communities including by supporting employment, liveability, recreation, resilience, food security and investment into communities.
+There is a community expectation that infrastructure is available to support our way of life.

 Inappropriately located subdivision, use and development can increase the potential for harm to human health arising from incompatible activities locating in close proximity to each other.

-SRMR-I10 - Economic and domestic activities in Otago use natural resources but do not always properly account for the environmental stresses or the future impacts they cause84
+SRMR-I10 - Economic and domestic activities in Otago use natural resources but do not always properly account for the environmental stresses or the future impacts they cause habitats.

-Sediment from poorly managed development and primary production activities flows into streams and builds up in the coastal environment, smothering kelp forests and affecting rich underwater habitats.
-Water abstraction and wastewater and stormwater discharges adversely affect the natural environment, cultural and amenity values, and recreation.
-Agriculture, and minerals extraction support employment and economic well-being but also change landscapes and habitats.
 Otago's port moves freight to and from Otago and Southland, but operates alongside sensitive environments, including the Aramoana saltmarsh.
 Tourism and recreation, which relies on the environment, can also put pressure on natural environments.

+Sediment from poorly managed development and primary production activities can flow into streams and may harm the coastal environment.
+Water abstraction and wastewater and stormwater discharges adversely affect the natural environment, cultural and amenity values, and recreation.
+Agriculture, and minerals extraction support employment and economic well-being but also change landscapes and